Rojonantenaina-RAK/Rojonantenaina-RAK/README.md

-- 👋 Hi, I’m @Nantenaina (My colleagues also call me : @Rojo)
+- 👋 Hi, I’m @Nanteh (My colleagues also call me : @Rojo)

 ## About Me
-- 👀 I’m interested in ✨application Development (FinTech, E-commerce, productivity, 3D games), ✨Cybersecurity, and the ✨DevSecOps profession.
+- 👀 I’m in the field of ✨application Development (FinTech,E-commerce,Productivity apps,Games), and the ✨DevOps profession.

 ## What I'm Currently Doing
 - 🌱 Currently, I'm learning computer science : Software engineering + Systems and Networks Administration.
 I'm looking to deepen my knowledge in the field of 💖DevOps and explore new perspectives 👐.